demonico85/cleaving/docs/source/example.md

 ### Step 2

-In the second step we switch off the interactions among the two sides of the cleaving wall.
+In the second step we switch off the interactions between the two sides of the cleaving wall.

+1. Create the `step2` folder and enter it.

-1. Copy the last `Fstep1.${i}.data` file from the [Step 1](#step-1) folder
+2. Copy the last `Fstep1.*.data` file from the [Step 1](#step-1) folder.

-2. The switching off is implemented directly in the definition of the pair interactions.
+3. The switching off is implemented directly in the definition of the pair interactions.
 We therefore need to change the pair interaction to the new defined type

 ```
 pair_style lj/BGcleavpbc ${cutoff1} ${cutoff2} z
 ```

-All the parameters (cutoff-1, cutoff2, epsilon, sigma) remain identical to those used in the [Step 1](#step-1).
-Note that there is a third parameter in this pair_style, the direction normal to the cleaving plane (z in this case).
+All the parameters (`cutoff1`, `cutoff2`, `epsilon`, `sigma`) are identical to those used in [Step 1](#step-1).
+Note that there is a third parameter in this `pair_style`, the direction normal to the cleaving plane, which is `z` in this case.

-3. Add the command for the wells in the LAMMPS script file: `fix f2 all wellPforce 6.0 ${rw} ${expp} 1.0 file fcc111-T01-wells.lmp`.
-In this step the strenght of the wells remains constant, therefore we replace 1 to the variable ${lambda}
+4. Add the command for the wells in the LAMMPS script file: `fix f2 all wellPforce 6.0 ${rw} ${expp} 1.0 file fcc111-T01-wells.lmp`.
+In this step the strenght of the wells remains constant, therefore we replace `${lambda}` with 1.

-4. Create a file for the switching off of the interactions across teh cleaving plane.
-This is obtained by specifying in a file the amount of the coordinate (z in our case) the box system will be moved away from its periodic images.
+5. Create a file for the switching off of the interactions across the cleaving plane.
+This is obtained by specifying in a file by how much the box will be moved away from its periodic images along the normal to the cleaving plane (`z` in our case).
 The file must start with zero, which is the first point of the switching.
 Here is an example:
 ```
 0.0
 0.001